techidaily/site-article-knowledge/source/_posts/best-ios-video-streaming-tools-for-iphones-ipads.md

  Mar 27, 2024• Proven solutions

 With the surge of video content, you can now watch ultra high definition videos and movies on your iPhone and iPad in a more enjoyable way.
-Though there are many[advanced and feature-rich video play applications](https://tools.techidaily.com/wondershare/filmora/download/) throughout the world, you may **need a powerful iPad/iPhone video player** to match your style.
+Though there are many [advanced and feature-rich video play applications](https://tools.techidaily.com/wondershare/filmora/download/) throughout the world, you may **need a powerful iPad/iPhone video player** to match your style.

-When **choosing a video player for your Apple devices**, you should consider if it supports different[video formats](https://tools.techidaily.com/wondershare/filmora/download/) and audio formats, if it can display the subtitles, or if it can play videos from Google Drive, Dropbox, or One Drive.
+When **choosing a video player for your Apple devices**, you should consider if it supports different [video formats](https://tools.techidaily.com/wondershare/filmora/download/) and audio formats, if it can display the subtitles, or if it can play videos from Google Drive, Dropbox, or One Drive.
 The article below contains details about the top 10 excellent video player applications for iPhone and iPad.

-If you want to watch videos on other devices, check our picks of[best media players for Mac](https://tools.techidaily.com/wondershare/filmora/download/), [Windows PC](https://tools.techidaily.com/wondershare/filmora/download/), [Linux](https://tools.techidaily.com/wondershare/filmora/download/), or [Android](https://tools.techidaily.com/wondershare/filmora/download/).
+If you want to watch videos on other devices, check our picks of [best media players for Mac](https://tools.techidaily.com/wondershare/filmora/download/), [Windows PC](https://tools.techidaily.com/wondershare/filmora/download/), [Linux](https://tools.techidaily.com/wondershare/filmora/download/), or [Android](https://tools.techidaily.com/wondershare/filmora/download/).

 ## 10 Best iPhone & iPad Video Players You Must Try in 2024 \[Free Video Player Included\]